ETI is a fully certified institution of higher learning, approved by the

 U.S. Department of Education to offer several types of loans and grants to

 eligible students.
-The College is approved for Veterans benefits by the Ohio Department of Veteran Services, State Approving Agency, (BVR) Bureau of Vocational Rehabilitation, WIOA Workforce Investment Opportunity Act including MCTA and TAA in Trumbull, Mahoning and surrounding counties.
+The College is approved through Ohio Department of Veteran Services, State Approving Agency and accepts Military Educational Benifits, (BVR) Bureau of Vocational Rehabilitation, WIOA Workforce Investment Opportunity Act including MCTA and TAA in Trumbull, Mahoning and surrounding counties.

 | Kay Madigan